raselneck/rex/readme.md

 following:

 1. Make sure you have an NVIDIA GPU.
-2. Make sure your GPU supports CUDA 7.0.
+2. Make sure your GPU supports:
-3. Make sure your GPU supports OpenGL 4.0.
+     * CUDA 7.0
-4. Make sure your GPU supports at least compute and SM 3.0.
+     * OpenGL 4.0
-5. Have the CUDA SDK v7.0 installed.
+     * Compute and SM 2.0
-     * Later or earlier versions of CUDA may work, but I use 7.0.
+3. Have the CUDA SDK v7.0 installed.
-6. Have Visual Studio 2013 installed.
+4. Have Visual Studio 2013 installed.
      * This may work with an earlier version of VS, but I use 2013.
      * This may work on Linux and/or Mac, but I use Windows.